Munirajxo/E-Commerce-Sales-Dashboard/README.md

 ### Tools
 ---
-- Powerbi -For cleaning the data using power query and dax functions to clean and analyze the data and Built a interactive dashboard
+- Powerbi -For cleaning the data using power query and dax functions to clean and analyze the data and Built a interactive dashboard.